 Don’t you think it is kind of the same as if you were starting a new engagement as a consultant?
 I think so!

 So let me give you some advice to have a successful onboarding as if you were starting a new consulting gig, and you were scoping & planning it.

 Of course, you should ask for general documents, navigate the company intranet, read the product information of the company, etc… but that is not where I’m going in detail on this article.

 As a starting point, it is crucial to understand and list your core activities.
 Start with the challenge of being able to answer completely this question: What are my core responsibilities and activities?

 I am responsible for 1-2-3.. and acting on these activities.

-And in parallel, in the same area of investigation, start building up the pieces of the puzzle of what/how I have to do to be successful on each.
+And in parallel, in the same area of investigation, start building up the pieces of the puzzle of what/how I have to do to be successful in each.
 The question to answer here is: What are the processes I am in charge of and that I contribute to?
-What do I do on each and with which system?
+What do I do in each process and with which system?

 Note: The answers will not all arrive at once and will require some back and forth.
 On the other hand, you will discover how powerful it is to clarify your role, the activities, the pain points, and the expectations.